bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 Choose or create an `Application`, select the `Dev` environment, and click `Request Access & Continue`.

 Clicking `Generate Secrets` will generate your API Key.
-Make a note of the Key.
+Make a note of the API Key and Client ID.

+If Require Approval was selected in section 9.3, navigate to Namespaces -> Consumers and accept the request.

 > NOTE: An Environment can be configured for auto-approval.
 For the sample, `Dev` auto-approval is enabled so the Access Manager does not need to approve the request before getting access.